Werbeck Singing Summer Courses

 A Week to Remember

-Werbeck singing summer courses (School of Uncovering the Voice), will be held in Orebić on Pelješac peninsula in Croatia .
-You may choose between two periods: July 22 – 28 and August 11 – 17, 2018.
-During the course week, the participants will meet twice a day in the Orebić Municipality Council Building in the mornings from 10 to 12, and from 17-19PM.
+Werbeck singing summer courses (School of Uncovering the Voice), will be held in Orebić on Pelješac peninsula in Croatia.
+This year summer courses will be held from July 17 till July 23 and from August 07 till August 13.
+2022.
+During the course week, the participants will meet twice a day in the Orebić Municipality Council Building in the mornings from 10 to 12, and from 2-4PM.

 A Singing Work Day